bigchaindb/bigchaindb/docs/root/source/transaction-concepts.md

 BigchainDB supports divisible assets as of BigchainDB Server v0.8.0.
-That means you can create/register an asset with an initial quantity, e.g. 700 thumbtacks.
+That means you can create/register an asset with an initial quantity, e.g. 700 oak trees.
 Divisible assets can be split apart or recombined by transfer transactions (described more below).

 A CREATE transaction also establishes the conditions that must be met to